About The DPS

 They were so successful that, following withdrawal from British Rail in 1982, membership had reached more than 1500, and the society was able to purchase not one but two locomotives, Alycidon (55009) and Royal Highland Fusilier (55019).
 Following completion of the sale, the two locos were moved from Doncaster Works, where they had been stored, to the North Yorkshire Moors Railway in August 1982 and put into service immediately.
 A third example, Tulyar (55015), based at the Midland Railway Centre, was added in 1986 when it was purchased from Peter Sansom.

-Now over thirty years after the first purchases, the society is well placed to build on its success as a leading locomotive preservation society.
-The society aims to preserve its locos for many years to come, and with this in mind, a purpose built depot was constructed in 2003 to house our locos.
+Now over 35 years after the first purchases, the society is well placed to build on its success as a leading locomotive preservation society.
+The society aims to preserve its locos for many years to come, and with this in mind, a purpose-built depot was constructed at Barrow Hill in 2003 to house our locos.
 One of our machines (55015 Tulyar) is currently undergoing a major overhaul at our depot.
 A major overhaul at ICI Wilton, lasting almost eight years and one of the most comprehensive overhauls carried out to any preserved diesel locomotive to date, was completed on D9009 Alycidon in 1998 prior to the loco returning to the main line.

 Early in 1998, the society announced that it was negotiating with VSOE (Venice Simplon Orient Express) to return its machines to the main line for use in its’ northern-based Pullman commencing operation in 1999.
 These negotiations were successful and two of our locomotives were certified for use on Railtrack lines during 1999, D9009 and 55019 seeing regular use on VSOE workings until the company ceased operating its own train in October 2000.
-The locos remained on the main line until 2003 and 2005 respectively, and after a break from main line operations, D9009 returned to main line duties in July 2012.
-The loco is available for hire for charter train duties or other work such as movement of locos to preserved railways.
+The locos remained on the main line until 2003 and 2005 respectively, and after a break from mainline operations, D9009 returned to mainline duties in July 2012.
+The loco is normally available for hire for charter train duties or other work such as movement of locos to preserved railways, but following a major failure in March 2019 is currently out of service.
+55019 remains available for use on preserved railways.

 3. To promote interest in the preservation of diesel locomotives and associated equipment that is of historic and scientific value

-On this site you can learn some of the history of the Deltics, and it is planned to expand the FAQ and other sections during the next few months.
+On this site, you can learn some of the histories of the Deltics, and it is planned to expand the FAQ and other sections during the next few months.

 If you are interested in joining the UK’s largest diesel locomotive preservation group, please click on the ‘Join’ section on the main menu above.